prettysheep-coder/lana-bank/apps/admin-panel/cypress/manuals/users.md

 ### Step 2: Create a New User

-Click on the "Create" button to start creating a new user.
+Click on the "Create" button to open the user creation dialog.

 ![Step 2: Click Create Button](./screenshots/user.cy.ts/2_click_create_button.png)